 CASTLE HILL, The Bronx (WABC) -- A fatal fire in the Bronx claimed the lives of three brothers and one baby, now investigators are trying to determine the cause of that fire.

 The fast-moving fire broke out early Sunday morning in a house on Quimby Avenue in the Castle Hill neighborhood of the Bronx.

 "There was hands banging at the window, 'hey Allah, hey Allah' - the window burst into flames and the screaming stopped," said neighbor Merlyn Persaud.

-Neighbors desperately tried to help.
-Their next door neighbor, who could feel the heat from the wild flames, was able to rescue two family members.
+The family's next-door neighbor, who could feel the heat from the wild flames, was able to rescue two family members.

 "Once I heard her, I opened the window and I grabbed her and the kid inside my house," said Imlaque Chowdhury.

 A 21-year-old woman jumped from a window suffered a back injury and was taken to Jacobi Medical Center in critical condition, according to police.

 The multi-generational family from Yemen all lived in the home.
 The father of the three brothers is also at the hospital in critical condition.